DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/rqa.md

 #   Recurrence Quantification Analysis
 The recurrence microstate analysis allows us to estimate values of typical RQA measures, such as determinism and laminarity, with a good precision, and defines some novel quantifiers.
 We will demonstate in this page how compute these quantifiers using a uniform distribution as input.
 ```@repl rqa
-using RMA, Distributions        # Generate our data =D
+using RecurrenceMicrostatesAnalysis, Distributions        # Generate our data =D
 data = rand(Uniform(0, 1), 3000);
 th, s = find_parameters(data, 3)
 dist = distribution(data, th, 3);